 “The success of the Special Court for Sierra Leone is a powerful story that must be documented for history’s sake.
 Public policy experts, historians, and all citizens would benefit from getting a first-hand account of how the Court was established and what it took to get a brutal warlord behind bars.
 Seeking accountability for atrocities and war crimes is an extremely relevant issue today and few can speak to that issue with as much credibility and authority as David Crane.”—Representative Ed Royce, Chairman, Committee on Foreign Affairs, U.S. Congress

 “The SCSL sent out a clear message that those who commit serious crimes against their people would be held accountable, irrespective of their political power or official position.
-The Court created groundbreaking jurisprudence: it determined that the abduction and sexual enslavement of women and girls constituted the crime against humanity of “forced marriage” and it also convicted Charles Taylor, former President of Liberia, of planning and aiding and abetting the commission of crimes against humanity in neighboring Sierra Leone.
+The Court created groundbreaking jurisprudence: it determined that the abduction and sexual enslavement of women and girls constituted the crime against humanity of 'forced marriage' and it also convicted Charles Taylor, former President of Liberia, of planning and aiding and abetting the commission of crimes against humanity in neighboring Sierra Leone.
 This is an unprecedented, historic conviction of the first former head of State for serious international crimes while in office.
-Ultimately, the Court served to ensure peace, justice and reconciliation in Sierra Leone so that the people of the country could advance towards rebuilding their nation.
-None of this would have happened, and with such speed, had it not been for the drive, expertise and commitment of David Crane and his team, who surmounted great obstacles to start a justice system where none existed, and successfully conducted investigations, prosecutions and secured arrests, and brought to justice, suspects at the highest levels of responsibility.
-This book is an invaluable tribute to the pursuit of justice for victims of crimes against humanity.—Justice Navi Pilay, Former Judge for the International Criminal Court, Vice-President and Appellate Judge for the International Criminal Tribunal for Rwanda
+Ultimately, the Court served to ensure peace, justice, and reconciliation in Sierra Leone so that the people of the country could advance towards rebuilding their nation.
+None of this would have happened, and with such speed, had it not been for the drive, expertise, and commitment of David Crane and his team, who surmounted great obstacles to start a justice system where none existed, and successfully conducted investigations and prosecutions, and secured arrests, bringing to justice suspects at the highest levels of responsibility.
+This book is an invaluable tribute to the pursuit of justice for victims of crimes against humanity."—Justice Navi Pilay, Former Judge for the International Criminal Court, Vice-President and Appellate Judge for the International Criminal Tribunal for Rwanda